WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 The Dusty Chamber

 And one of him kneeling in a chamber where a parched wind blew dust across the floor, and creatures like the one on the Dragon banner, but much smaller, floated on the wind, and settled into his skin.These dreams have been fulfilled.
-They refer to Rand being marked as He Who Comes With the Dawn in the ter’angreal in Rhuidean.
+They refer to Rand being marked as He Who Comes With the Dawn in the glass columns ter’angreal in Rhuidean.

 Rand in that dry, dusty chamber again, with those small creatures settling into his skin.